Dave Borgonzi: Dallas Cowboys (first stint)

-Tampa Bay
+Tampa Bay Buccaneers

 From 2014 to 2017 Borgonzi worked as an assistant for the Buccaneers.

-Colts
+Indianapolis Colts

 Dave was hired as the Colts linebackers coach in 2018.
 He missed week 15 of the 2020 season due to COVID-19.

-Bears
+Chicago Bears

 On February 2, 2022, Borgonzi was hired by the Chicago Bears as their linebackers coach, following new Head Coach Matt Eberflus from the Indianapolis Colts.

+Dallas Cowboys (second stint)

+On January 29, 2025, the Dallas Cowboys announced Borgonzi as their linebackers coach.

 Personal life

-Borgonzi's brother, Mike, serves as the director of football operations for the Kansas City Chiefs.
+Borgonzi's brother, Mike, is the general manager of the Tennessee Titans.

 Borgonzi and his wife Alyssa have a daughter, Gianna, and a son, James.